Zoeken in deze blog

 to the strength of a soundboard.
 The lighter wood

-top to vibrate more freely.
+possible for the top to vibrate more freely.

 The also oil finished back gives this guitar in fact a quite